syntaxwhisper/music-library-guide/README.md

 ### Sample Peak

-Sample Peak simply checks the highest digital sample present in the file.
+Sample Peak simply checks the highest digital sample value present in the file.

-It is very fast and has traditionally been used by many ReplayGain scanners.
+It is very fast and has traditionally been used by most ReplayGain scanners.

 ### True Peak

 True Peak goes a step further.

-Instead of only examining stored samples, it estimates what happens between samples during digital-to-analog conversion.

-This produces a more realistic measurement of potential clipping and usually reports slightly higher peak values.
+To understand why it matters, it helps to remember how digital audio works.

+A digital audio file stores a series of discrete sample values taken at regular intervals.
+When a digital-to-analog converter reconstructs the original sound wave, it must interpolate between these samples to produce a continuous signal.
+The reconstructed waveform can occasionally rise above the highest stored sample value, even if no individual sample reaches 0 dBFS.
+This phenomenon is known as an inter-sample peak, and it can cause clipping during playback or format conversion even when sample-level analysis shows no problem.

+True Peak accounts for this by simulating the reconstruction process and estimating the actual continuous peak level.
+The result is typically a slightly higher peak value than Sample Peak would report for the same file, providing a more realistic safety margin.

-The difference is often small, but True Peak provides a safer estimate and is generally recommended on modern hardware.
+The difference is often small, a few tenths of a decibel, but True Peak provides a safer and more accurate estimate, particularly for music with dense high-frequency content.

 For this reason, this guide enables: